UPPMAX/HPC-python/docs/day3/pandas/README.md

 # Pandas

-Stuff about Pandas.

 :::{note} Learning outcomes

 At the end of this sessions, learners

+- understand why Pandas is important
-- can run Python code that uses Pandas
+- have run Python code that uses Pandas

 :::